ChristopherBanas/BasketballSimulation/README.md

 ## Possible Improvements
 - Add more teams to league
+- Adjust ratings for a wider range of outcomes
 - Add championship MVP
-- Player retirement
+- Player and coach retirement
-- Coach retirement
 - New players entering league
 - Ratings change as players ages
 - Free agent pool with ability to add & drop players